Course description

 Our environment does not just belong to us, as humans.
 We share much of our lives with non-human animals: from the dogs or cats we live with, to the food we consume, and the pests we try to avoid, non-human life (and death) is always near.
 Literature enables us to imagine what life might look like from a non-human perspective.
 We urgently need this shift in perspective in order to find new solutions for contemporary challenges in the Anthropocene, from habitat to biodiversity loss.

 This course explores environmental humanities through a focus on human-animal studies.
-To structure our thinking, we will read Ceridwen Dovey's magnificent collection of short stories, Only the Animals.
+To structure our thinking, we will read Ceridwen Dovey’s magnificent collection of short stories, Only the Animals.
 Each of the ten stories focuses on one animal, each killed in a human conflict of the past century or so.
 There is the camel killed in colonial Australia and the blue mussel killed in Pearl Harbour; the cat who died in the trenches in World War I and the bear who starved to death during the siege of Sarajevo; the dog who lost his life on the Eastern Front in World War II and the parrot killed during the 2006 bombing of Beirut; the ape who died in Germany during World War I and the Russian tortoise lost in space during the Cold War; the elephant killed in the civil war in Mozambique and the dolphin who chose to die during the American invasion of Iraq in 2003.
 Each story provides a historical and cultural case study.
 The course will move across disciplines and pair each short story with relevant research scholarship to provide a comprehensive introduction to new thinking in human-animal studies.
+Through animals we investigate larger questions of care, intimacy, technology, health, land use and food systems.
+We also investigate how social questions (e.g., gender, class, race, nationhood and ability/disability) are addressed with regard to other-than-human worlds.

 The course will make animal studies directly relevant to the place in which we study: Venice.
 Together, we will visit the Valle Averto nature reserve (run by WWF Italia) near Campagna Lupia, on the edge of the Venetian lagoon.
-This beautiful lagoon "oasis" has been recognized by the State as a Nature Reserve and Wetland of International Importance.
+This beautiful lagoon “oasis” has been recognised by the State as a Nature Reserve and Wetland of International Importance.
 We will explore the nature reserve to observe some of its non-human inhabitants and their traces, from marine invertebrates and fish in the water, to wild ducks, wild geese, and my favourite (and much maligned) bird, the seagull.
 How will we think differently about animal studies and literature once we have encountered our fellow inhabitants of Venice?
-I look forward to discussing with you!
+I look forward to discussing this with you!

 Learning Outcomes of the course